python/mypy/docs/source/faq.rst

 Dynamic typing can be flexible, powerful, convenient and easy.
-But it's not always the best approach; there are good reasons why many developers choose to use statically typed languages.
+But it's not always the best approach; there are good reasons why many developers choose to use statically typed languages or static typing for Python.

 Here are some potential benefits of mypy-style static typing: